 In adults, the symptoms of diarrhoea usually improve within two to four days.
 The time that diarrhoea usually lasts for in particular infections can be:

-- rotavirus – three to eight days
+- rotavirus – three to seven days

-- norovirus – around two days
+- norovirus – one to three days

 - giardiasis (infection with the Giardia intestinalis parasite) – several weeks.